alirexa/_s_modern/README.md

 Then, update the stylesheet header in `style.scss`, the links in `footer.php` with your own information and rename `_s.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

 #### WPGulp configuration
-change `projectURL` varialble value to your local address.
+Change `projectURL` variable in `wpgulp.config.js` to your local address.

 ### Setup